pescadores/pescador/docs/why.rst

 Another common problem occurs when the size of the dataset is too large for the machine to fit in RAM simultaneously.
 Going back to the audio example above, consider a problem where there are 30,000 source files,  each of which generates 1GB of observation data, and the machine can only fit 100 source files in memory at any given time.

-To facilitate this use case, the `Mux` object allows you to specify a maximum number of simultaneously active streams (i.e., the *working set*).
+To facilitate this use case, the `StochasticMux` object allows you to specify a maximum number of simultaneously active streams (i.e., the *working set*).
 In this case, you would most likely implement a `generator` for each file as follows:

 .. code-block:: python